JavaScript object destructuring - Understand it the easiest way...

 Using default values with new variable names

-In the previous example, we assigned a default value to the myBreadth variable which served as the variable name.
-Suppose we want to use another variable name and still assign a default value, we just have to specify the new variable name as a value to myBreadth and equate the new variable name to whatever we want the default value to be.
-Consider the following example
+variable which served as the variable name.
+Suppose we want to use another variable name and still assign a default value, we just have to specify the new variable name as a value to myBreadth

 // Using default values with new variable names